 VA National Center on Homelessness among Veterans (NCHAV) VISN 2 Post-Doctoral Fellowship

-Overview: The VA National Center on Homelessness among Veterans (NCHAV), in collaboration with the VA Office of Academic Affiliations (OAA), has created a postdoctoral fellowship position for those interested in recovery-oriented care for Veterans who are homeless, criminal justice involved, or at risk for homelessness or criminal justice involvement.
-The NCHAV Fellowship is a 2-year position that is open to clinicians or non-clinicians with a doctoral degree or who have completed all requirements toward a doctoral degree from an accredited institution.
+Overview: The VA National Center on Homelessness among Veterans (NCHAV) and VA Office of Academic Affiliations (OAA) have created a postdoctoral fellowship track within the Advanced Fellowship in Mental Illness Research and Treatment at the VISN 2 MIRECC for those interested in recovery-oriented care for Veterans who are homeless, criminal justice involved, or at risk for homelessness or criminal justice involvement.
+The NCHAV Fellowship Track seeks to train and develop the next generation of researchers and change agents working with this population.
+This track is open to clinicians or non-clinicians with a doctoral degree or who have completed all requirements toward a doctoral degree from an accredited institution.
 Individualized, mentored research and clinical training is combined with a state-of-the-art curriculum that emphasizes research methods, statistics, epidemiology, mental health systems, quality improvement methods, education, and service delivery.
 In collaboration with their mentors, Fellows will develop an independent line of research, including but not limited to developing and implementing a research project, publishing and presenting findings, participating in grant writing, and utilizing the latest technology for educational activities and clinical service delivery.
+Fellows can apply for small grants of up to $10,000 to collect pilot data through our internal pilot funding program.

 Fellows will have a formal connection with NCHAV and operational partners and be on the cutting-edge of the latest research, policy, and education developments in Veteran homelessness/criminal justice involvement.
-They will be expected to work with a NCHAV mentor along with a local mentor out of VA VISN 2.
-NCHAV Fellows will have opportunities to interact and collaborate on projects, including funded travel to meet in-person at the annual American Public Health Association Conference.
-The National Center on Homelessness among Veterans (the Center) promotes recovery-oriented care for Veterans who are homeless or at risk for homelessness.
-The Center conducts and supports research; assesses the effectiveness of programs; identifies and disseminates best practices and integrates these practices into polices, programs, and services for homeless or at-risk Veterans; and serves as a resource center for all research and training activities carried out by the Department and by other Federal and non-Federal entities with respect to Veteran homelessness.
+They will be expected to work with a NCHAV mentor along with a local mentor at the VISN 2 Mental Illness Research, Education, and Clinical Center (MIRECC).
+NCHAV Fellows across sites will have opportunities to interact with one another and collaborate on projects.
+NCHAV promotes recovery-oriented care for Veterans who are homeless or at risk for homelessness.
+NCHAV conducts and supports research; assesses the effectiveness of programs; identifies and disseminates best practices and integrates these practices into polices, programs, and services for homeless or at-risk Veterans; and serves as a resource center for all research and training activities carried out by the Department and by other Federal and non-Federal entities with respect to Veteran homelessness.

-Faculty: Within the VA system, Veteran justice issues fall under the umbrella of homelessness research and services.
-Veteran justice issues are therefore a partial focus of NCHAV and a potential focus of the NCHAV postdoctoral fellowship.
-The VISN 2 MIRECC Veterans Justice Lab, led by Dr. Emily Edwards, is excited to offer specialized opportunities and training for professionals interested in the NCHAV postdoctoral fellowship program.
+Faculty: Fellows in the NCHAV track works with a mentor at NCHAV and a local site mentor at the VISN 2 MIRECC.
+Within the VA system, Veteran justice issues fall under the umbrella of homelessness research and services.
+Veteran justice issues are therefore a partial focus of NCHAV and a potential focus of the NCHAV postdoctoral fellowship track.
+The VISN 2 MIRECC Veterans Justice Lab, led by Dr. Emily Edwards, is excited to offer specialized opportunities and training for professionals interested in the NCHAV postdoctoral fellowship track.
 Research within the Veterans Justice Lab focuses broadly on identification and management of risk factors for Veteran justice involvement, homelessness, and suicide.
 Fellows can expect to develop skills in program development and evaluation; analysis of large, epidemiological datasets; complex statistical analysis; all aspects of research project development, execution, interpretation, and dissemination; interdisciplinary care coordination; and clinical intervention with at-risk Veterans.
-Those interested in learning more about the Veterans Justice Lab are encouraged to contact Dr. Emily Edwards at Emily.Edwards5@va.gov.
-Persons with a history of military service, demonstrated interest in working with Veteran, forensic, and/or at-risk persons, and/or from underrepresented groups are especially encouraged to apply.
+Those interested in learning more about the Veterans Justice Lab are encouraged to contact Dr. Emily Edwards at Emily.Edwards5@va.gov Persons with a history of military service, demonstrated interest in working with Veteran, forensic, and/or at-risk persons, and/or from underrepresented groups are especially encouraged to apply.

-COVID-19 & Telework: Telework is available although this is not a fully virtual position.
+Telework: Telework is available although this is not a fully virtual position.
 Fellows must live within commuting distance to the Bronx, NY.
-We have adapted training activities to be conducted remotely, when possible, and will collaborate with fellows so that they can safely meet their training needs.
+We have adapted training activities to be conducted remotely, when possible, and will collaborate with fellows so that they can meet their training needs.

-Start Day: The start day is flexible and will usually begin between July 1st and October 1st, 2024.
+Start Day: The start day is flexible.
+The fellowship will begin between July 1st and October 1st, 2025.

 How to Apply: For Psychologists, the program is using the APPA CAS (APPIC Psychology Postdoctoral Application) online system.
-Use this link to be directed to our specific program in APPA CAS: https://appicpostdoc.liaisoncas.com/applicant-ux/#/deeplink/programSearch/organization/6216548180005009408 .
-For more information about the application process please go to http://www.appic.org/AAPI-APPA/APPA-Postdoc-Application-Information
+To be directed to our specific program in APPA CAS.
+For more information about the application process please go to APPA CAS Postdoc Application Information

 For other professionals, please email the application directly to Dr. Chi Chan at chi.chan1@va.gov